victoriavilasb/computational-linguistics/2019-07-09_inicial--notes.md

 **Native speaker**

 - Learns a language from exposure to it.
 - Has a brain with language-learning capability.
+  *(We are capable from making generalizations of we no. I child can say that some words are more like a non, others are more line adjectives.)*
 - learn from trial and error.

 **Computer**